frostypig180/changeMachine/README.md

 # Eli's Change Machine
-Author: Eli Gruhlke/
+Author: Eli Gruhlke\
-Last Modified: 12/14/2025/
+Last Modified: 12/14/2025\
-Development Environment: C99, VSCode, Windows 11/
+Development Environment: C99, VSCode, Windows 11\
-Description:/
+Description:\
-    - A program that calculates change after given a starting dollar value/
+    - A program that calculates change after given a starting dollar value\
-    - For example: given $11, the program would result in 1 one dollar bill and 1 ten dollar bill/
+    - For example: given $11, the program would result in 1 one dollar bill and 1 ten dollar bill\
-    - Make use of all common USD$ denominations/
+    - Make use of all common USD$ denominations\
-    - Calculate change using the minimum number of bills and coins necessary/
+    - Calculate change using the minimum number of bills and coins necessary\
-    - Assume infinite amounts of each denomination in change machine/
+    - Assume infinite amounts of each denomination in change machine

 ## How to use
 Note: Operate within Terminal or Command Prompt